 The controlled door entry system reduces access to the building(s) to key holders or contact through the intercom system.

-CCTV provides surveillance to specific areas at the location.
-Authorised concierge staff can monitor the area for incidents of antisocial behaviour, vandalism and crime and provide the police and us with evidence for the prosecution of offenders.
+CCTV provides surveillance to specific areas and locations.
+Authorised concierge staff can monitor the area for incidents of antisocial behaviour, vandalism and crime and provide the police and our departments with evidence for the prosecution of offenders.